collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### New Branch

 There will now be a new branch in the repo that is your origin and a message telling you it's there.
 If you click on the branch tab you can choose the name of the branch to switch to the new branch.
 You can toggle back and forth between the branches by clicking on the branches in the branches tab.
-Also, at the bottom, I've highlighted where the commit message and time will show the change we made.

 </td></tr>